Hemorrhagic Stroke in Emergency Medicine Medication

 Lorazepam (Ativan)

-Lorazepam is a short-acting acting benzodiazepine with a moderately long half-life that has become the drug of choice in many centers for treating active seizures.
+Lorazepam is a short-acting acting benzodiazepine with a moderately long half-life.
+It has become the drug of choice in many centers for treating active seizures.

 Class Summary

-Beta-blockers are used to reduce blood pressure and risk factors for heart disease.
-Selective beta-blockers block beta-1 receptors more than beta-2 receptors; nonselective beta-blockers block both beta-1 and beta-2 receptors.
+Beta blockers are used to reduce BP and risk factors for heart disease.
+They are first-line agents for acute BP reduction in hemorrhagic stroke, but they are second-line agents for stroke prevention.
+Selective beta blockers obstruct access to beta-1 receptors more than they do to beta-2 receptors; nonselective beta blockers obstruct access to beta-1 and beta-2 receptors.

 Labetalol (Trandate)

 Labetalol blocks beta1-, alpha-, and beta2-adrenergic receptor sites to decrease BP.
-It is administered as a 5-20 mg IV bolus over 2 minutes, then as a continuous infusion at 2 mg/min, not to exceed 300 mg/dose.
+It is administered as a 5-20 mg intravenous bolus over 2 minutes, then as a continuous infusion at 2 mg/min (not to exceed 300 mg/dose).

 Esmolol (Brevibloc)